-Talking to your child about sex may be difficult, but it’s necessary.
 Sex discussion is never too early to start.
-Talking about it can make a big difference in helping them a) understand what’s happening to their bodies and b) make wise sex-related choices when they grow up.
+Talking about it (early) can make a big difference in helping them a) understand what’s happening to their bodies and b) make wise sex-related choices when they grow up.

 Questions like; “Where do babies come from?” or “How do you make babies?” may pop up innocently at a young age.
-Those difficult questions will definitely come, and it can be sooner than you think.
+Those difficult questions will definitely come.
+It can be sooner than you think.

-Although some questions can be difficult to answer, it helps if, as adults, we are open to their questions about sexuality.
+Although some questions are difficult to answer, it helps if, as adults, we are open to their questions about sexuality.

 Try answering them (with facts) the best you could.
 Listening and answering their questions can help them feel more comfortable talking to us about sexuality.
-It’s better that they talk to us about it than other people, right?
+It’s good that they approached us (not other people) to talk about it, right?

 Creating a more positive atmosphere

-Talking to your child about sexuality helps make them feel safe.
-It creates a more positive atmosphere, making them think that they actually have trusted adults at home to share their thoughts with.
-Parents ought to be the first adults in their lives to lay the groundwork for children to feel okay about their bodies and body functions, and to feel confident to ask questions and also to seek help.
+Parents ought to be the first adults in their lives to lay the groundwork for children to feel okay about their bodies and body functions, to feel confident to ask questions and also to seek help.